Stable Nonconvex-Nonconcave Training via Linear Interpolation: Acknowledgements

 \section{Acknowledgements}

+Thanks to Ahmet Alacaoglu, Weiqiang Zheng, Leello Dadi and Stratis Skoulakis for helpful discussion.
 This work was supported by Google.
 This work was supported by Hasler Foundation Program: Hasler Responsible AI (project number 21043).
 This work was supported by the Swiss National Science Foundation (SNSF) under grant number 200021\_205011.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement n° 725594 - time-data).

 \begin{toappendix}